Trevin-Small/Python-Physics-Engine/README.md

 ### What Needs Work? ###

 Currently, the momentum transfer is the feature that needs the most work.
-While it works correctly on the X axis, high velocity downwards collisions on the Y axis cause infinite energy transfer and incredibly fast oscillation of the Bodies.
+While it works correctly on the X axis, high velocity downwards collisions on the Y axis cause infinite energy transfer and incredibly fast oscillation of the Bodies. ( I have NO IDEA why.)

 ### Possible Future Features ###